FORTH-ICS-INSPIRE/artemis/README.md

 | https | Internet to Server | Allow | Access web UI from specific IPs |
 | TCP port 179 | Internal: server to/from route reflector | Allow | exaBGP local monitor communication with route reflector |
 | any | any | Deny | --- |

-**: + related direction for bilateral session over stateful firewall
++: related reverse direction for bilateral session over stateful firewall needs also to pass though

 ## How to install
 First, if not already installed, follow the instructions